-The Hillman Cancer Center at the University of Pittsburgh Medical Center (UPMC), was established in 1985 as the University of Pittsburgh Cancer Institute.
-It is staffed by almost 400 clinicians and researchers providing patient care and conducting research and clinical trials.
+The Hillman Cancer Center at the University of Pittsburgh Medical Center (UPMC) was established in 1984 as the University of Pittsburgh Cancer Institute.
+The staff includes over 300 clinicians and researchers providing patient care and conducting research and clinical trials.

 A Comprehensive Cancer Center

 The Mesothelioma Specialty Care Program

 One of the most important things the Hillman Cancer Center offers patients is treatment from specialists in rare cancers, including mesothelioma.
-Mesothelioma is rare and so are experts in how to treat it.
-Victims of asbestos and mesothelioma need places like Hillman where they can find the people who are able to treat them.
+Mesothelioma is rare, and so are experts in how to treat it.
+Victims of asbestos and mesothelioma need places like Hillman where they can find the people who can treat them.